harika-pendli/beginner_tutorials/README.md

 ## Overview

 Creation of a ROS2 package and modification of the example publisher and subscriber scripts to provide a service to modify the main string message in the publisher.
-The package also comprises of a launch file with the option to set paramters (publisher frequency).
+The package also comprises of a launch file with the option to set paramters (publisher frequency, recording bag files).
+This package also has ROS test folder which has test cases in the the test folder.
+Instructions related to bag files and test case running can be found below.

 ## Assumptions
 * OS: Ubuntu Linux Focal (20.04) 64-bit